Gábor Klaniczay

-Gábor Klaniczay (born 18 July 1950, in Budapest) is professor of Medieval Studies at the Department of Medieval Studies of the Central European University, Budapest/Vienna.
+Gábor Klaniczay (born 18 July 1950, in Budapest) is Professor Emeritus of Medieval Studies at the Department of Historical Studies (formerly the Department of Medieval Studies) of the Central European University, Budapest/Vienna.
 He is also titulary professor at the Department of Medieval History at the Faculty of Humanities of the Eötvös Loránd University, Budapest.
 He is corresponding fellow of the American Academy of Arts and Sciences.
+He is also corresponding fellow of the Medieval Academy of America, Membre de l'Institut, Associé étranger, Académie des Inscriptions et Belles Lettres, Paris, and Honorary Fellow of the American Historical Association.

 Life Course

 Klaniczay got his degree of history and English literature at Eötvös Loránd University, Budapest in 1974.
-He worked as editorial assistant at the review Világosság (1974-78), then as research assistant at the Institute for historical research of the Hungarian Academy of Sciences (1978-83).
-He taught sociology of fashion at the High School of Applied Arts, Budapest (1979-84).
-He joined then the Department of Medieval History of Eötvös Loránd University, where he served as head of the department between 1992-95.
+He worked as editorial assistant at the review Világosság (1974–78), then as research assistant at the Institute for historical research of the Hungarian Academy of Sciences (1978–83).
+He taught sociology of fashion at the High School of Applied Arts, Budapest (1979–84).
+He joined then the Department of Medieval History of Eötvös Loránd University, where he served as head of the department between 1992 and 1995.
 Between 1989 and 1993 he was founding editor of the review Budapesti Könyvszemle / BUKSZ, which also had an English version between 1991 and 2004: Budapest Review of Books / BOOKS.
-In 1990-91 he was Fellow at the Wissenschaftskolleg zu Berlin, in 1992 Getty Scolar at Getty Center for Arts and Humanities, Santa Monica.
-In 1992 he founded the Department of Medieval Studies at the Central European University, Budapest, where he has been working ever since – he served as Head of this department in 1992-97, 2005-7 and 2019-21.
+In 1990-91 he was Fellow at the Wissenschaftskolleg zu Berlin, in 1992 Getty Scholar at Getty Center for Arts and Humanities, Santa Monica.
+In 1992 he founded the Department of Medieval Studies at the Central European University, Budapest, where he has been working ever since – he served as Head of this department in 1992–97, 2005-7 and 2019–21.
 Between 1997 and 2002 he was Rector of Collegium Budapest – Institute for Advanced Study, and remained Permanent Fellow until 2011, when the institute was closed down.
 In 2003-4 he was Fellow at the Center for Advanced Studies in the Behavioral Sciences, Stanford.
 In 2004 he was nominated University Professor at the CEU.
 In 2011-2012 he was Fellow at the Institut d'Études Avancées, Paris.